On a Curious Identity of Ramanujan: Finitely many perfect Ramanujan identities

-\ee So, there are finitely many values of $A,$ which implies that there are finitely many values of $t.$ Hence, there are finitely many values for Let $M$ be the set of possible values; for all $m\in M$, $m>1.$ For each $m,$ we have: \be
+So, $A$ is bounded, which implies that there are finitely many values of $t$.
+Hence, there are finitely many values for Let $M$ be the finite set of possible values; for all $m\in M$, $m>1$.
+Fixing $m\in M$, we have

-\ee So, there are finitely many values of $x$ corresponding to each $m.$ Because $m\in M$, a finite set, there are finitely many values of $x$ for all perfect Ramanujan identity.
-Repeating the process, we can show that there are finitely many values of $y$ and $z$. \item \textbf{Case 2}: $A>x.$ From (\ref{perfectequation}), we have: \be
+Thus there are finitely many values of $x$ corresponding to each $m$.
+Because $m\in M$, a finite set, there are finitely many values of $x$.
+Repeating the process, we can show that there are finitely many values of $y$ and $z$.